Two years into the coronavirus pandemic, children as young as 6 months old are now eligible to get vaccinated against COVID-19.

 6. How effective are the vaccines in children?

-Pfizer announced in late March that its clinical trials showed the vaccine was safe and 100% effective in children ages 12-15, similar to the 95% efficacy among adult clinical trial participants.
+In March, the company said its clinical trials showed the vaccine was safe and 100% effective in children ages 12-15, similar to the 95% efficacy among adult clinical trial participants.

 Kids ages 5 to 11 are given a 10-micrograms dose of the Pfizer vaccine, one-third of the adolescent and adult dose.
 Like with adults and adolescents, the pediatric vaccine is delivered in two doses, three weeks apart.